 Many older adults are turning to digital media and information sources

-As media and information sources and distribution channels have multiplied over the past decades, Media and Information Literacy (MIL) has become ever more important.
-It aims to equip people with the competencies and skills to engage effectively and responsibly with media and information systems.¹ Digital sources in particular have grown exponentially, making the need for MIL skills on the digital front – Digital Media and Information Literacy (DMIL) – increasingly urgent.
+As media and information sources and distribution channels have increased over the past decades, Media and Information Literacy (MIL) has become more important than ever.
+MIL aims to equip people with the competencies and skills to engage effectively and responsibly with online media and information systems.¹ Digital sources in particular have grown exponentially, making the need for MIL skills on the digital front – Digital Media and Information Literacy (DMIL) – increasingly urgent.

-In many world regions, it is no longer only the youthful segments of the population that access digital media.
-Older adults are also turning to digital media and information sources; sometimes out of necessity, such as when government services are moved online, and sometimes as leisure, for instance keeping in touch with family members via social media.
-However, the assumption is often that these older adults are less skilled, less capable and in need of interventions to get up to speed with digital media.
-This raises the question: Do people over 60 have the necessary competences to deal with digital media?
-And are they sufficiently considered in MIL and DMIL initiatives within media development approaches?
+In many regions of the world, not only young people access digital media.
+Older adults are also turning to digital media and information sources; sometimes out of necessity, such as when government services are moved online, and sometimes for personal interests, like keeping in touch with family members via social media.
+However, it is often thought that older adults are less skilled, less capable and in need of interventions to get up to speed with digital media.
+This raises the question as to whether people over 60 have the competences needed to deal with digital media.
+And are they sufficiently taken into consideration in MIL and DMIL initiatives regarding media development approaches?

 Group of senior friends having a video call